BA (Hons) Film StudiesSouthwark Campus

 - British film industry now!

 This module offers a detailed and practical survey of the contemporary British film industry, providing you with an understanding of its organisational and funding structure from the 1980s to contemporary times.
-We'll invite external speakers in various industry roles to provide insights into the professional capabilities required and a snapshot of the current state of the film industry and related sectors.
+We'll invite external speakers in various industry roles to provide insights into the professional capabilities required and a snapshot of the current state of the film industry and related sectors, with a particular focus on issues of diversity and representation.
 In addition we'll summarise the main trends in British Cinema since 2000 in terms of thematics and aesthetics.
-You'll be required to develop a film idea into a budgeted production package and pitch the idea to a nominal UK funding panel.
+You'll be required to develop a feature film idea into a budgeted production package and pitch the idea to a nominal UK funding panel.
 Consequently, the module provides a chance for you to combine practical and academic knowledge to gain skills and capabilities useable in real world film and media production.
-You'll develop a feature film idea in groups, produce a production dossier containing outline budget, casting and location details - and you'll pitch the idea to a funding panel.
-Assessment: 1,000-word critical review of one professional role in the film industry (30%) and group pitch project (30%).
+Assessment: 1,000-word critical review of a professional role in the film industry (30%) and group pitch project (70%).

 Plus one optional module from: